glortho/styled-import/README.md

 [![Babel Macro](https://img.shields.io/badge/babel--macro-%F0%9F%8E%A3-f5da55.svg?style=flat-square)](https://github.com/kentcdodds/babel-plugin-macros)

 *NOTE*: This library is currently experimental.
-Unit tests are not yet in place, code is a bit dirty and not commented, etc. Use in production at your own risk!
+The code is a bit dirty and not commented, etc. Use in production at your own risk!

 ## Installation